manish6007/python_applications/README.md

 Give this text-to-speech converter a try, and have fun experimenting with the application.
 We hope it proves to be a helpful tool for your Hindi text-to-speech needs.
 If you have any questions or encounter any difficulties, don't hesitate to reach out for support.

-Detailed article about the Text-to-Speech Hindi Converter can be found [here](https://medium.com/@manishshrivastava26/text-to-speech-converter-using-tkinter-and-gtts-dc33728abbb).
+Detailed article about the Text-to-Speech Converter can be found [here](https://medium.com/@manishshrivastava26/text-to-speech-converter-using-tkinter-and-gtts-dc33728abbb).

 Happy converting! 🎉